Operation Black Thunder

-Operation Black Thunder is the name given to two operations that took place in India in the late 1980s to flush out remaining pro-Khalistan Sikh militants from the Golden Temple using 'Black Cat' commandos of the National Security Guards and commandos from Border Security Force.
+Operation Black Thunder is the name given to two operations that took place in India in the late 1980s to remove Sikh militants from the Golden Temple using 'Black Cat' commandos (National Security Guards) and commandos from Border Security Force.
 Like Operation Blue Star, these attacks were on the Sikh militants based in the Golden Temple in Amritsar, Punjab.

 Operation Black Thunder I

 The first Operation Black Thunder took place on 30 April 1986.
 About 200 radical Sikh militants had been occupying the temple premises for the last 3 months.
 The operation was commanded by Kanwar Pal Singh Gill, who was the DGP of Punjab.
 About 300 National Security Guards commandos stormed the Golden Temple, the holiest shrine of the Sikhs, along with 700 Border Security Force troops and captured about 200 Sikh militants.
 One person was killed and two were injured.
-The operation, which lasted eight hours, was approved by then Chief minister of Punjab Surjit Singh Barnala of Shiromani Akali Dal.
-The operation had full support by moderate Sikh leaders and several leaders praised the police action for flushing out terrorists, separatists and anti-faith elements.
+All of those who were arrested were released a few months after the Operation on account of a lack of evidence.The operation, which lasted eight hours, was approved by then Chief minister of Punjab Surjit Singh Barnala of Shiromani Akali Dal.

+There were heavy negative reactions to the Operation.
+Parkash Singh Badal and Amrinder Singh along with 27 Akali MLAs broke from Barnala's party and formed their own party.
+Soon after SGPC president Gurcharan Singh Tohra joined them.
+Barnala was later ostracised by the Sikhs for his role in the operation.
+Years later he submitted to the Akal Takht Jathedar who made Barnala serve devotees in the Golden temple and other historic gurdwaras to atone for his mistakes.